10 Most Underrated Cricketers: Stats and Unheard Stories

 Quote : “He played like he had time to spare in a burning house.” – Rahul Dravid

 Yes, Laxman is remembered for that knock.
 But not for the fact that he often bailed India out when the Fab Four struggled.
 His numbers against Australia are staggering.
-Yet, he never captained India.
-Rarely opened.
-Often got dropped.
+Yet, he never captained India, and rarely opened.
+Despite his unforgettable innings, VVS Laxman was often got dropped, and can therefore be called the most underrated cricketer Indian batter.

 Played Last International Match on : Test match vs Australia, at Adelaide – January 24 to 28, 2012